willowtreeapps/c-sharp-style-guide/README.markdown

 ### Implicitly Typed Local Variables

-Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.
+Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the compiler would not be able to correctly determine the type.

 **GOOD:**
 ```csharp